Topzle Topzle

 Jim Chalmers

-James Edward Chalmers (born 2 March 1978) is an Australian politician who has been the treasurer of Australia in the Albanese government since May 2022.
-A member of the Labor Party (ALP), he has been the member of parliament for the Queensland division of Rankin since 2013.
+James Edward Chalmers (born 2 March 1978) is an Australian politician who has served as the treasurer of Australia since 2022.
+A member of the Labor Party, he has been the member of parliament (MP) for the Queensland division of Rankin since 2013.
 Chalmers was born in Brisbane and attended the Australian National University, where he completed a doctorate in political science.
 At the 2013 Australian federal election, Chalmers won the seat of Rankin in Brisbane's south, entering the House of Representatives.
 He served in the shadow ministries of Bill Shorten and Anthony Albanese, before assuming the role of Treasurer after Labor's victory in the 2022 federal election.

 Infobox